Frequently Asked Questions...

 Q. Does my dog need to be obedience trained before I come to class?

 A. While obedience training does help, it is not a prerequisite for Good Dog Agility classes.
-What you might want to work on at home are recalls and basic obedience such as sits and downs.
+Your dog should be able to cope in a large dog/handler setting without it causing undo stress/distraction.
+Please know a highly reactive dog could experience more stress in a class situation such as this which could cause a setback in your socialization training.
+Continue to work on recalls and basic obedience such as sits and downs at home.
 Recalls are especially important.
-Our classes are held in fenced-in areas, but our picnics, fun runs and shows are usually held in unfenced areas.
+Our classes are held in fenced-in areas, but our demos and shows are usually held in unfenced areas.

 Q. Can I have my dog in obedience and agility classes at the same time?

 A. Absolutely!
 Your dog can benefit from both classes.
 Obedience provides a good foundation for your dog, whereas agility allows you and your dog to form a team and to have some fun.
 Many dogs have successful obedience and agility careers and have no problem differentiating between the two.

 A. A 16-week session is $190 which includes a bi-annual membership fee.
 We will accept up to 50% in Doggie Dollars and/or Doggie Bytes which can be earned by volunteering at shows.
 Jr Handlers (17 yrs or younger) pay 50%.
 Electronic payment options will be available soon.

 Q. Are classes held in an enclosed area?